kosperera/articles/2012-02-14-js-dom-manipulation-library.md

 ### Dealing with module bundlers and loaders

 Next up is bundlers and loaders.
-That means [UMD][what-is-umd] and the [umd repo][umd-js-snippets] has templates with variants that works everywhere.
-I can use [jqueryPlugin.js][umd-js-] template for starters but the script literally depends on jQuery.
+That means [UMD][what-is-umd] and the [umd repo][umd-js-templates] has templates with variants that works everywhere.
+I can use [jqueryPlugin.js][umd-js-jquery-template] template for starters but the script literally depends on jQuery.
 So how is jQuery handling module bundlers and loaders?

 > **Note**
 >
-> [jQuery library][jquery-v1] register as a named AMD module for global export and they get the `jQuery` instance from the module for CommonJS-like environments that contains a proper `window` instance.
+> [jQuery library][jquery-v1] register as a named AMD module for global import and module export.
+Then they get the `jQuery` instance from the module for CommonJS-like environments that contains a proper `window` instance.

 [umd-js-templates]: https://github.com/umdjs/umd
 [umd-js-jquery-template]: https://github.com/umdjs/umd/blob/master/templates/jqueryPlugin.js

+This may be confusing.
+I'll come back later.